abarker/typped/doc/sphinx_docs/types_in_typped.rst

 of the ``PrattParser`` class or custom methods) the language will be automatically type-checked at parse-time.

+Only simple types are currently implemented (though the mechanism can easily be made more general).
+As of now type are essentially just string labels which are equivalent iff the labels are the same.
+At some point type heirarchies and type conversions may be added.

 The type system also allows for operator overloading, including optional overloading on return types.
+The default is to allow overloading only on argument types.
 Overloading currently has the mild restriction that all overloads defined for an infix operator must share the same precedence value.
-Overloading is done by re-defining a handler for a token which already has a handler, but with a new type.
-The default is to allow overloading only on argument types.
 To disable all overloading, set ``overload_on_arg_types=False`` in the ``PrattParser`` initializer.
 To allow overloading on return types as well as argument types, set ``overload_on_ret_types=True`` in the initializer.

+Overloading is specified by re-defining a handler for a token which already has a handler.
+If the preconditions function is the same but the type of the arguments are different then an overloaded type specification is created.
+If overloading on return types is allowed then the types are also considered different if the return type is different.

 Each handler function, head or tail, can have type information associated with it.
 Recall that handler functions are one-to-one with tuples of the form